sttp/Specification/Output/README.md

 ## Protocol Overview

-> :construction: Purpose of protocol, fundamentals of how it works (command and data) - include sub-section titles ( 4# items) as needed

 In typical messaging exchange paradigms a source application hosts a block of structured data, composed in memory, with the intent to transmit the data to one or more receiving applications.
 The data has _structure_ in the sense that it exists as a collection of simpler primitive data types where each of the data elements is given a name to provide useful context and meaning; most programming languages represent data structures using a primary key word, e.g., `class` or `struct`.
 Before transmission, the data structure must be serialized - this is necessary because the programming language of the source application which hosts the data structure defines the structure in memory using a format that is optimized for use in the application.
 The process of serializing the data structure causes each of the data elements to be translated into a format that is easily transmitted over a network and is suitable for deserialization by a receiving application.

 The applications that are sending and receiving data structures can be running on the same machine or on different physical hardware with disparate operating systems.
 As a result, the details of the data structure serialization format can be complex and diverse.
 Such complexities can include issues with proper handling of the endianess of the primitive data types during serialization which may differ from the system that is deserializing the data, or differences in the interpretation of how character data is encoded <sup>[[6](#user-content-ref6)]</sup>.